AdobeDocs/mix-modeler.en/help/ingest-data/schemas.md

 # Schemas

-To manage schemas, supporting the data you want to ingest in Adobe Experience Platform and use in Mix Modeler:
+To manage schemas, supporting the data you want to ingest in Experience Platform and use in Mix Modeler:

 1. Go to the Mix Modeler interface.